 This treatment facility is in an industrial area in the western portion of the county near the southwestern corner of the former city of Louisville.
-This plant began operations in May 1958 and was upgraded in the mid-1970s to a secondary level treatment that treated organic matter and bacteria.
-The MFWTC provides preliminary treatment consisting of screening and grit removal, primary treatment for the removal of solids and floatables, and is designed for bioroughing prior to secondary activated sludge treatment using high purity oxygen for the removal of the remaining organic and solids pollutants for the entire combined sewered area and a large portion of the separate sewered area in the eastern portion of the county.
+This plant began operations in May 1958 and was upgraded in the mid-1970s to a secondary level treatment process that treated organic matter and bacteria.
+The MFWQTC provides preliminary treatment consisting of screening and grit removal, primary treatment for the removal of solids and floatables, and is designed for bioroughing prior to secondary activated sludge treatment using high purity oxygen for the removal of the remaining organic and solids pollutants for the entire combined sewered area and a large portion of the separate sewered area in the eastern portion of the county.
 Final effluent is chlorinated then dechlorinated prior to discharge to the Ohio River.
-The MFWQTC provides solids treatment for all MSD treatment facilities that includes a solids handling facility that came on line in 2002.
-The plant has a design capacity of 120 MGD and treats an annual average daily flow of 108.7 MGD
+The MFWQTC provides solids treatment for all MSD treatment facilities; it includes a solids handling facility that came on line in 2002.
+The plant has a design capacity of 120 MGD and treats an annual average daily flow of 100.4 MGD.

 The Morris Forman service area is the largest sewershed in the MSD collection system.
-The collection system contains approximately 1000 miles of separate sanitary sewer pipe.
-The majority of the landuse in the service area is residential, with some smaller areas of commercial, industrial and parks.
+The collection system contains approximately 1,000 miles of separate sanitary sewer pipe.
+The majority of the land use in the service area is residential, with some smaller areas of commercial, industrial, and parks.
 There are a total of 118 pump/lift stations in the sewershed area.

-This facility, in addition to reducing the need for disposal of bio-solids in the landfill, produces approximately 75 tons per day of dry pellet ("Louisville Green") fertilizer is sold publicly for additional MSD revenue and reduced landfill costs.
+This facility, in addition to reducing the need for disposal of bio-solids in the landfill, produces approximately 75 tons per day of dry pellet ("Louisville Green") fertilizer that is sold publicly for additional MSD revenue and reduced landfill costs.
 In 2005, MFWQTC processed approximately 27,798 dry tons of pellet bio-solids.
-Of those solids, 46 percent went to beneficial reuse and the remainder was disposed of in the landfill.
+Of those solids, 46 percent went to beneficial reuse, and the remainder was disposed of in the landfill.
 In 2006, approximately 87 percent of solids produced went to beneficial reuse, with that quantity increasing to more than 90 percent in 2008.
+In 2009, almost 26,000 dry tons of Louisville Green were produced and distributed for beneficial reuse.
+No marketable pellets were sent to the landfill in 2009.